Minimalist Spaces: How to Create Calm, Cozy, and Beautiful Living Rooms Without Clutter

 Adding Personality Without Clutter

 Minimalist spaces are not about removing personality.
 They are about expressing it more intentionally.
-A few meaningful objects—a favorite book, a handmade ceramic piece, or a natural plant—add character without disrupting harmony.
+A few meaningful objects — a favorite book, a handmade ceramic piece, or a natural plant — can add character without disrupting harmony.

 Choose items that tell a story rather than filling shelves for decoration alone.
 This approach keeps the space personal while maintaining clarity.